-7 Things You Should Never Compromise On In A Relationship
+7 Things Not To Compromise In A Relationship

 Relationships are precarious, man-on-a-wire exercise in push/pull dynamics.
 You have to compromise to be in a relationship.
 You cannot be in a relationship strictly on your own terms, it takes two to tango, relationships are a two way street, insert other clichés about team work here, because they're true.
 At the same time, you can't compromise everything about yourself to make your relationship work.
 Enter the delicate ballet of compromise versus sticking to your guns.

 It's important to know when to bend and when to stand your ground.
 Not every situation you find yourself in a relationship is as simple as: I believe this, so this is what's going to happen.
 Sometimes it's more like: we believe different things about this, so we either have to agree to disagree, or meet somewhere in the middle.
 Relationships are a lot about the grey area, so you have to tread extra carefully to make sure you don't completely lose yourself in all the compromising.
 There are certain things you should never let go, no matter how much someone else might want you to (keeping in mind that someone who really loves you and values your happiness would never ask you to give up these things).
 Here are seven things you should never compromise on in a relationship:

 1. Your Friendships

 There might be an occasion where your S.O. can see a toxic friendship in a light that you can't, and will call it out.
 If a friend is treating you poorly and your partner becomes concerned, that's coming from a place of love, and you should hear their worries.
 But if your boyfriend or girlfriend arbitrarily asks you to cut ties with friends, don't yield.
 Even if your S.O. takes personal issue with one of your friends, if you like that friend and enjoy their company, your S.O.'s problem isn't yours.
 They don't have to see one another, and you don't have to give up one for the other.

 2. Your Dreams